 History: Wild burros in this area are descendants of burros abandoned by early prospectors, miners and local rangers.
 Having evolved in the deserts of North Africa, burros adapted well to Arizona’s desert environment and flourished in the relatively lush Sonoran Desert.
 Large and thriving herds of burros were soon seen as a threat to other species in times of drought.
 To reduce the threat, local ranchers were issued government furnished ammunition during the droughts of the 1930s and 1950s to shoot burros.
 This helped relieve over-utilization of stressed vegetation and the severe competition for scarce water.

 A new water source was made available with the completion of Alamo Dam on the Bill Williams River in 1968.
 With a permanent water source, and protection through the Wild Horse and Burro Protection Act of 1971, the herd began to grow once again.

-Burros in this area are typically grey in color.
+Burros in this area are typically gray.
 During the hot summer months, the herd stays within two to three miles of water sources.
-When the weather cools, the burros tend to break up and scatter throughout the area.
+When the weather cools, the burros tend to scatter throughout the area.

 Lake Havasu Field Office